Reporting Abuse to Internet Platforms

 The age-restriction feature also expects the audience to be honest about their age.

-YouTube is also not consistent about their policies.
-When ISIS uploaded a Foley’s beheading, the video was immediately taken down.
-But a simple Google search of “beheading video” will give you a string of results.
+YouTube seems to struggle with implementing its own policies.
+When ISIS uploaded a video of James Foley’s beheading, the video was immediately taken down, but a simple Google search of “beheading video” will nevertheless give you a string of YouTube results.
+YouTube has been responsive in removing other graphic content, such as a video of a mob burning a teenage girl in Guatemala.

 Hateful content